 Examples of Insufficient Justification for Lease Breaking in Colorado

-The below reasons are generally not enough justification (on their own) to release a tenant from the obligation of their lease term, and as a result, provide no legal protection against penalties for not honoring the lease.
+The below reasons are generally not enough justification (on their own) to release a tenant from the lease, and as a result, provide no legal protection against penalties for not honoring the lease.

 Tenant’s Right to Sublet in Colorado

-If the lease does not prohibit subletting, then a tenant is in the clear to do so.
-However, a lease might contain a clause requiring a tenant to obtain the landlord’s approval prior to subletting.
-To get landlord approval a tenant will want to send them a letter through certified mail, with a return receipt requested, outlining the terms of the sublet lease agreement.
+If the lease does not prohibit subletting, then a landlord cannot unreasonably withhold consent.
+However, subleases can happen only with a landlord’s permission.
+To get landlord approval a tenant should send a letter to the landlord by certified mail, with a return receipt requested, outlining the terms of the sublet lease agreement.

 The letter should include the following information: